ShizukaDonaghue/happy-beans/TESTING.md

 * **_As a Site User, I can filter the recipes by meal type so that I can view a list of recipes for the meal type._**

-  Recipe filters are available in Browse Recipes page where users can select a meal type to view the recipes based on the chosen criteria.
+  A recipe filter is available in Browse Recipes page where users can select a meal type to view the recipes based on the chosen criteria.

   <img src="docs/images/testing/us-recipe-filters.png" width=800>

 * **_As a Site User, I can filter the recipes by main ingredient so that I can view a list of recipes using the main ingredient._**

-  Recipe filters are available in Browse Recipes page where users can select a main ingredient to view the recipes based on the chosen criteria.
+  A recipe filter is available in Browse Recipes page where users can select a main ingredient to view the recipes based on the chosen criteria.

   <img src="docs/images/testing/us-recipe-filters.png" width=800>

 * **_As a Site User, I can filter the recipes based on difficulty so that I can view a list of recipes suitable for my level._**

-  Recipe filters are available in Browse Recipes page where users can select a difficulty level to view the recipes based on the chosen criteria.
+  A recipe filter is available in Browse Recipes page where users can select a difficulty level to view the recipes based on the chosen criteria.

   <img src="docs/images/testing/us-recipe-filters.png" width=800>

 * **_As a Site User, I can see a custom error message when an HTTP error occurs so that I can understand why the error has occurred and easily navigate back to the website._**

-  Custom pages for 400, 403, 404 and 500 errors have been created.
+  Custom HTML pages have been created for HTTP 400, 403, 404 and 500 errors.
 Each error page contains a link to the Home page as well as Browse Recipes page so that users can easily navigate back to the website.

   <img src="docs/images/testing/us-404-error.png" width=280>